Are you ready to separate finances fairly

 The outcome

-By the time we finish working together, you’ll have a clear, legally binding court order - one that feels fair to you both and is fully recognised by the court.
+By the time we finish working together, you’ll have a clear, legally binding court order - one that feels fair to you both and is fully recognised under English law.

-Everything will be settled.
+Everything will be resolved.
 No loose ends.
 No unfinished business.
 No risk of future claims.

-Then you can move forward - feeling lighter, clearer and ready for the next chapter - knowing you've separated your finances fairly and properly.
+You'll be able to move forward feeling lighter, clearer and ready for the next chapter - confident that your finances have been separated fairly and properly.

-And if life brings a windfall later - an inheritance, business success or even that long-shot lottery win - it will be entirely yours, free from old ties or future obligations.
+And if life brings a windfall later - an inheritance, business success or even a lottery win - it will be entirely yours, free from old financial ties.

 Susan has been a fantastic help in sorting our Financial Consent Order.
 The advice and assistance she gave has been invaluable.